Transformer Circuits Can Realize Clustering Algorithms: Results

 \subsection{A transformer implementation of Lloyd's algorithm}

 The original encoder-decoder transformer~\citep{vaswani2017attention} takes a sequence of tokens as input and decodes an output sequence of tokens.
-The main components of the transformer architecture are (i)~the self-attention within the encoder and decoder, (ii)~the cross-attention between the two, (iii)~residual connections, (iv)~per-token normalization (such as LayerNorm~\citep{ba2016layer}), and (v)~per-token nonlinear transformation via a single hidden-layer feed-forward network (FFN).
-Here we simplify the original transformer architecture to implement Lloyd's algorithm --- the primary ingredients only require residual connections, self-attention, and cross-attention.
-(Token-wise normalization and nonlinear transformations are necessary for specific variations of $k$-means clustering, which we detail later on.)
-Though the parameters of the transformer are typically learned from data, here we demonstrate an exact correspondence between Lloyd's algorithm and a transformer with chosen parameters.
-In other words, given a set of instances and initial centers, each layer of our proposed transformer exactly performs a single iteration of Lloyd's algorithm (lines 3-5, \Cref{alg:lloyds}) in its forward-pass, and $T$ such layers exactly execute Lloyd's algorithm for $T$ iterations; see \Cref{fig:architecture}.
+The main components of a single {\em transformer block} are (i)~the self-attention within the encoder and decoder, (ii)~the cross-attention between the two, (iii)~residual connections, (iv)~per-token normalization (such as LayerNorm~\citep{ba2016layer}), and (v)~per-token nonlinear transformation via a single hidden-layer feed-forward network (FFN).
+Here we simplify the original transformer architecture to implement Lloyd's algorithm: the primary ingredients only require residual connections, self-attention, and cross-attention.~\footnote{Token-wise normalization and FFNs are necessary for specific variations of $k$-means clustering, which we detail later.} Given a set of points and initial centers, each layer of our proposed transformer exactly performs a single iteration of Lloyd's algorithm (\Cref{fig:overview}A, lines 5 and 6) in its forward-pass, and $T$ such layers exactly execute Lloyd's algorithm for $T$ iterations; see the schematic of our proposed $k$-means transformer in \Cref{fig:architecture}.

 In the $k$-means transformer, the set $X$ of points $x_i$ are processed in the encoder, while the cluster centers $c_1, \ldots, c_k$ are iteratively updated in the decoder.
-The cluster centers are generated after $T$ transformer layers.
 While the standard transformer makes use of dot-product based attention scores (that is, $\inpr{Q x}{K x'}$ for query vector $x$ and key vector $x'$ with corresponding projection matrices $Q, K$)~\citep{vaswani2017attention}, below we consider negative squared Euclidean distance based attention scores (that is, $-\eudi{Qx}{Kx'}$)~\citep{tsai2019transformer}.
-We present alternative formulations in \S\ref{sec:methods:icll:dp}.
-One critical step in our methodology is the use of a limiting version of the standard soft-max attention, where the soft-max temperature approaches zero (see \S\ref{sec:methods:selective}).
-This is different from the arg-max or hard-max, and has been studied as the {\em averaging hard attention} or AHAT~\citep{strobl2024formal}.
-Here, we abbreviate soft-max attention as SMA, and limiting soft-max attention as LSMA.
+One critical step in the proposed methodology is the use of a limiting version of the standard soft-max attention, where the soft-max temperature approaches zero (see \Cref{sec:methods:selective}).
+This limiting soft-max attention is different from the arg-max or hard-max attention, and has been studied as {\em averaging hard attention}~\citep{strobl2024formal}.